 Look for a firm pumpkin that still has a 1 to 2 inch strong sturdy stem attached.
 A strong firm pumpkin will last longer than those with thin steams and soft spots.
 Choose pumpkins without cracks, small holes, or blemishes.

 Don’t be fooled!
-The orange-est pumpkin is not always the ripest.
+The most orange pumpkin is not always the ripest.
 Many varieties come in varying shades and colors!

 Try these tips to help your carved pumpkin last until Halloween:

 - Coat the edges of your carving in petroleum jelly or vegetable oil to slow the pumpkin’s decomposition

 - Keep your pumpkin out of direct sunlight during the day